What kinds of books are included in the collection?

 How are the books paid for?

 The first year a library is established, an anonymous Mexican donor pays for the books.
 For subsequent years, Libros para Pueblos provides the books.
 An annual sponsorship of US$800 pays for the books at a single library.

 How does sponsorship work?

-We look for new sponsors when we are planning to open a new library and when some sponsors complete a sponsorship term you can sponsor a library as an individual, or as part of a group—such as a class or a book group.
-Contact Enid Lynn at email@example.com if you are interested.
+In order to open a new library a sponsorship commitment is required.
+You can sponsor a library as an individual, or as part of a group—such as a class or a book group.
+Contact us at firstname.lastname@example.org if you are interested.

 Can I sponsor a library for one year or must I make a five-year commitment?

 One-time donations are always welcome and will be applied to our general operating fund.
 However, a minimun five-year commitment is necessary to sponsor a library to ensure the sustainability of each library.